SpencerMullen/SpreadsheetApplication/README.md

-To write references to other cells, write them of the form REF(A1), where A1 is the column letters then row number To write a Sum Range expression do SUM(A1..C1) where A1 is the start of the range and C1 is the end of the range To write Average Range expressions do AVERAGE(A1..C1) where A1 is the start of the range and C1 is the end of the range
+To write references to other cells, write them of the form REF(A1), where A1 is the column letters then row number To write a Sum Range expression do SUM(A1..C1) where A1 is the start of the range and C1 is the end of the range To write Average Range expressions do AVERAGE(A1..C1) where A1 is the start of the range and C1 is the end of the range Range expressions and references account for circular references errors where there can be loops in cell references

 ## Additional Features